calmm-js/partial.lenses/README.md

 ### <a id="testing"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/index.html#testing) [Testing](#testing)

-The [tests](./test/tests.js) in this library are written in an atypical manner.
+The [tests](./test/tests.js) in this library are written in a slightly atypical manner using thunks that are also used as the test descriptions.

-First of all, the tests are written as strings that are `eval`ed.
 This way one doesn't need to invent names or write prose for tests.

 There is also a special test that checks the arity of the exports.
 You'll